EVENT'S RULES & CONDITIONS

 Minors at the event are permitted, always with a parent/guardian and submit the required forms below.

 Please download the document attached below, fill in the document with the necessary information, and save it as a PDF.
-Once the PDF is ready, please contact us at
+Once the PDF is ready, please send it through to experience@highlanderaustralia.com.au

 04